 Fixed costs are the predictable, recurring expenses of jet ownership that don’t change based on how many hours you fly.
 These are the bills you’ll pay just to keep your aircraft in flight-ready condition.
 The most significant fixed costs typically include crew salaries and benefits, comprehensive insurance coverage, and fees for secure hangar space.
 If you financed your aircraft, your loan payments are also a fixed cost.
 The total for these expenses remains the same whether your jet flies 200 hours a year or 400, making them the stable foundation of your annual operating budget.

-Why Variable Costs Fluctuate
+Why Do Variable Costs Fluctuate?

 In contrast, variable costs are directly tied to your flight activity.
 These expenses, also called direct operating costs, are incurred every time you use your jet.
 The more you fly, the higher your total variable spending will be.
 The largest and most obvious variable cost is fuel, which changes with flight distance and current market prices.
 Other common variable expenses include landing and handling fees at airports, in-flight catering, and costs associated with hourly maintenance programs.
 Because they rise and fall with your usage, these costs are less predictable than fixed expenses but are a necessary part of every trip.

-How Flying More Can Save You Money
+How Flying More Can Actually Save You Money

 It might seem counterintuitive, but increasing your flight hours can actually lower your average cost per hour.
 This is because your substantial fixed costs get spread out over more flights.
 For instance, if your annual fixed costs are $600,000, flying 200 hours means each flight hour absorbs $3,000 of those costs.
 If you increase your usage to 400 hours, that number drops to just $1,500 per hour.
 This is a key principle behind effective aircraft management.
 By placing your jet on a charter certificate when you’re not using it, you can increase its annual flight hours and generate revenue to significantly offset your ownership expenses.